-- The General Contractor's Competent Site Supervisor must provide a minimum of 62 hours of safety training by December 1, 2019 for all projects, regardless of scope. - The General Contractor's Competent Site Supervisor must have successfully obtained a Supervisor Site Safety Training (SST) card by December 1, 2019. - For all projects \$250,000 and above, the General Contractor's Competent Site Supervisor must have successfully completed and passed a Construction Site Fire Safety Manager (CSFSM) course. - For projects below \$250,000 (including, but not limited to, JOC projects and Emergency projects) the General Contractor's Competent Site Supervisor must provide a minimum of 52 hours of safety training.
-This safety training must be demonstrated by successfully completing the following courses: - 30-Hour OSHA in Construction Safety and Health - 8-Hour Site Safety Manager Refresher/Chapter 33 - 8-Hour Fall Prevention (must be a NYC DOB approved course) - 4-Hour Supported Scaffold - 2-Hour Drug and Alcohol Awareness - Construction Site Fire Safety Manager course (if hot work will be taking place on the project)
+- The General Contractor's Competent Site Supervisor must provide a minimum of 62 hours of safety training by December 1, 2019 for all projects, regardless of scope. - The General Contractor's Competent Site Supervisor must have successfully obtained a Supervisor Site Safety Training (SST) card by December 1, 2019. - On capacity projects the competent person must have at least 2 years of relevant experience in new construction. - For all projects \$250,000 and above, the General Contractor's Competent Site Supervisor must have successfully completed and passed a Construction Site Fire Safety Manager (CSFSM) course. - For projects below \$250,000 (including, but not limited to, JOC projects and Emergency projects) the General Contractor's Competent Site Supervisor must provide a minimum of 52 hours of safety training.
+This safety training must be demonstrated by successfully completing the following courses: - o 30-Hour OSHA in Construction Safety and Health - o 8-Hour Site Safety Manager Refresher/Chapter 33 - 8-Hour Fall Prevention (must be a NYC DOB approved course) - o 4-Hour Supported Scaffold - 2-Hour Drug and Alcohol Awareness - Construction Site Fire Safety Manager course (if hot work will be taking place on the project)